VulcanJS/vulcan-docs/source/tutorial-framework.md

   - package.js
 ```

-- `package.js` is your package manifest, and it tells Meteor which files to load.
+- `package.js` is your [package manifest](http://docs.meteor.com/api/packagejs.html), and it tells Meteor which files to load.
 - `client/main.js` and `server/main.js` are the client and server entry points.
 - `modules/index.js` lists all the various modules that make up our package.
 - `style.css` contains all our styles.

-Set up all six directories along with five blank files.
+Set up all six directories along with the five blank files.
 Once this is done, let's start with the `package.js` file:

 ```js
 Package.describe({